 3. Criteria for receiving services and/or grants:

 Only tribal schools may enter into a Tribal Education Compact School agreement with OSPI.
 The Compact includes assurances that must be signed by tribal leadership in order to participate.

-Beneficiaries in 2021-22 School Year:
+Beneficiaries in the 2022-23 School Year: